 An early version of MAHOP was prepared by March 2013 for internal consultation and presentation to the Governmental Committee for National Development (GCND).
-The GCND, chaired by the Prime Minister, is the highest-level body for strategic coordination of development-related issues in the 2014-2020 period, which decides on the adoption or modification of operational programmes.
-However, lacking an approved EMFF Regulation at the time, no decision could be taken on the agreement of the draft with EU requirements.
+The GCND, chaired by the Prime Minister, is the highest-level body for strategic coordination of development-related issues in the 2014-20 period, which decides on the adoption or modification of operational programmes.
+However, lacking an approved EMFF Reg. at the time, no decision could be taken on the agreement of the draft with EU requirements.
 Despite that, public consultations on MAHOP versions 2.0 and 3.0 were conducted on the professional content of the programme in July 2013 and Nov-Dec 2013.

-Since the reorganization of the governance structure in 2014, the management of EU funds for the 2014-2020 period have been taken over by the Prime Minister's Office.
-The FOP Managing Authority, which manages the EU funds for fisheries, is now coordinated by the Deputy State Secretariat for Agricultural and Rural Development Programmes of the Prime Minister's Office.
+From the reorganization of the governance structure made in 2014 to 2018, the management of EU funds for the 2014-20 period was taken over by the Prime Minister's Office (PMO).
+The FOP and MAHOP Managing Authority (MA), which manages the EU funds for fisheries, were coordinated by the Deputy State Secretariat for RDPs (DSSRDP) of the PMO.
 The purpose of this change was to use these funds more effectively and efficiently, in a coordinated way with other EU programmes.
-At the same time, fisheries-related professional tasks continue to be performed by the Department of Angling and Fisheries Management of the MoA, which closely cooperates with the Prime Minister's Office on the preparation of the MAHOP for the 2014-2020 period.
+At the same time, fisheries-related professional tasks continued to be performed by the Department of Angling and Fisheries Management (DAFM) of the MoA, from 2018 Department of Fisheries Management (DFM) of the MoA which closely cooperated with the MA on the preparation of the MAHOP for the 2014-20 period.
 This change influenced the further consultation process.

-The transfer of MA tasks to the Prime Minister's Office brought about a change in the role of the relevant line department of the MoA.
-The Fisheries and FOP Managing Authority Unit was transformed.
-The primary responsibility of MAHOP preparation was transferred to the Prime Minister's Office, but the participation of the new Aquaculture Development Unit of MoA in MAHOP preparation was allowed by the Decision of the Minister of Agriculture No. 5/B/2015 (III.
-9.) on cooperation in the programming and implementation process of the EUcofinanced Hungarian Fisheries Operational Programme for the 2014-2020 period and the related governance rules.
-Under Section 13 of the Government Decree No. 152/2014 (VI.
-6.) on the sphere of competence and authority of the members of the Government, the development and implementation of the MAHOP in accordance with the National Aquaculture Strategy and on the basis of the actually valid EMFF Regulation is within the competence of the Minister of the Prime Minister's Office.
-The Ministry of Agriculture provides continuous assistance to the Prime Minister's Office in the development of the MAHOP, its implementation, monitoring and control together with the participants and representatives of the European Commission, as well as with representatives of other ministries.
+Regarding the fact that the MA tasks were transferred to the PMO, it caused some change in the role of the relevant line department of the former MoA.
+The Fisheries and FOP Managing Authority Unit (FMFOPMAU) was transformed.
+The primary responsibility of MAHOP preparation was transferred to the PMO, but the participation of the new Aquaculture Development Unit (ADU) of the MoA in MAHOP preparation was allowed by the Decision of the Minister of Agriculture No. 5/B/2015 (III.
+9.) on cooperation in the programming and implementation process of the EU-cofinanced Hungarian Fisheries Operational Programme for the 2014-20 period and the related governance rules.
+Under Art.
+13 of the Government Decree No. 152/2014 (VI.
+6.) on the sphere of competence and authority of the members of the Government, the preparation and implementation of the MAHOP, in accordance with the

+National Aquaculture Strategy and on the basis of the actually valid EMFF Reg., fell within the competence of the Minister of the PMO.